-- Soft procedures like Botox or injectable fillers are extremely effective at reducing or removing wrinkles, but the effects are temporary, lasting from 3 to 12 months.
+- Soft procedures like Botox or injectable fillers are incredibly effective at reducing or removing wrinkles, but the effects are temporary, lasting from 3 to 12 months.

 - Cosmetic surgery is another option for an intervention that is longer lasting.
-Surgery addresses deeper changes like facial structure and fat placements that underlie the changes in the outer skin and can make the face appear up to 10 years younger in some cases.
+Surgery addresses greater changes like facial structure and fat placements that underlie the changes in the outer skin and can make a face appear up to 10 years younger in some cases.

-- It's important to acknowledge, however, that aging is an ongoing progress, and no intervention will stop the underlying process itself.
+- However, it’s important to acknowledge that aging is an ongoing progress, and no intervention will stop the underlying process itself.

 Skin cancer is a serious issue in the elderly.
-While sun protection education efforts have been increasing, it hasn't yet translated to a major change in lifestyle6 and efforts to minimize sun damage.
-Skin cancer risk is not linear; as we age, our risk of developing a skin cancer increases rapidly.
-More than 50% of skin cancer related death occur in people over the age of 657.
+While sun protection education efforts have been increasing, it hasn’t yet translated to a major change in lifestyle6 and efforts to minimize sun damage.
+Skin cancer risk is not linear; as we age, our risk of developing skin cancer increases rapidly.
+More than 50% of skin cancer-related death occur in people over the age of 65.7

-The main and obvious point is that seniors have lived longer, and hence have sustained the most sun exposure over time.
-Lifetime exposure of UVA and UVB light accumulates, and while we can never know exactly at what point "the straw will break the camel's back," but minimizing sun exposure is a no brainer when it comes to skin cancer prevention.
-The other factors is that with age, our natural ability to fight cancer (and other damage) decreases.
-The skin physically becomes thinner, our immune system weakens, our cells recover less efficiently, and thus together, the risk of developing skin cancer increases rapidly.
+The main and obvious point is that seniors have lived longer and have sustained the most sun exposure over time.
+Lifetime exposure to UVA and UVB light accumulates, and while we can never know exactly at what point “the straw will break the camel’s back,” but minimizing sun exposure is a no-brainer when it comes to skin cancer prevention.
+The other factors are that our natural ability to fight cancer (and other damage) decreases with age.
+The skin physically becomes thinner, and our immune system weakens, our cells recover less efficiently, and thus together, the risk of developing skin cancer increases rapidly.

-- Sun protection is critical, certainly for reducing skin cancer risks, but also for reducing other skin problems like dryness, itching, hyperpigmentation, and wrinkles
+- Sun protection is critical, certainly for reducing skin cancer risks and reducing other skin problems like dryness, itching, hyperpigmentation, and wrinkles.

 - Skin cancer should not be taken lightly.
-Skin cancer is the most common form of cancer by far and many forms can be deadly if left untreated.
-Even Basal Cell Carcinoma will disfigure you and continue to damage surrounding skin if not removed.
+Skin cancer is the most common form of cancer by far, and many forms can be deadly if left untreated.
+Even Basal Cell Carcinoma will disfigure you and continue to damage the surrounding skin if not removed.

-1http://www.dermletter.com/skin-care-science/ethnicity-skin-aging-genetics.html In “exceptional agers” the gene expressions that provide protection from the environment like DNA repair/replication, response to oxidative stress, chromatin remodeling, do not degrade as quickly with age and are expressed fully until much later in life.
+1https://dermletter.com/skin-care-science/ethnicity-skin-aging-genetics.html In “exceptional agers,” the gene expressions that provide protection from the environment like DNA repair/replication, response to oxidative stress, chromatin remodeling, do not degrade as quickly with age and are expressed fully until much later in life.

 6Under prevention: Sun protection – the regular use of sunscreens has been stable despite more education about sun damage. https://progressreport.cancer.gov/sites/default/files/archive/report2009.pdf